mysociety/fixmystreet/training/staff.md

 1. citizen submits problem
 2. ...and then confirms it
-3. FixMyStreet sends problem to body
+3. MakeMyIsland sends problem to body
 4. people update the report
 5. the body responsible (**you?**) marks it as fixed